GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/README.md

 ## 2. Split dataset

-- Put the folder with the dataset in the root directory of this repo: next to the script "prepare_data.py"
+- Put the folder with the dataset in the `data_processing` directory of this repo: next to the script `prepare_data.py`
 - Run the following command

 ```sh